Conflict Diamonds, Or As They Are Known: “Blood Diamonds”.

 Who Is Conflict Free?

-The map above shows countries in dark green that currently comply to the “Kimberly Process”.
-There are 81 countries that have agreed to comply with the process.
-These countries have passed benchmark regulations that give them the status of being “conflict free”.
-The pale green shows countries who have applied to be part of the process.
-There is a decision pending on their status.
-(Map of compliance as at 2013).
+There are 81 countries that have agreed to comply with the process, including Australia.
+These countries have passed benchmark regulations which give them the status of being “conflict free”.
+Some other countries have applied to be part of the process as well.

 The process is a fluid one that will adapt according to the changing politics of a country or region.
 It is a fine balance to restrict trade in diamonds to promote resolution of conflict.
 Countries need to trade and provide income for their people.
 The UN considers this in its decision making under the process.
 Diamond trading does provide much-needed money that flows through the local economy.